nerdondon/nerdondon.github.io/_posts/2018-04-27-js-engine-internals.md

 ## Prelude

-Some notes from the **V8 internals for JavaScript developers?** talk by Mathias Bynens at JsConf AU 2018.
+Some notes from the **V8 internals for JavaScript developers?** talk by Mathias Bynens.
+The talk was given at JsConf AU 2018.
 Watch on YouTube [here](https://www.youtube.com/watch?v=m9cTaYI95Zc).
 This talk focuses on arrays and JS engine optimizations around array operations.

 ## Actual Notes :D